google/PINT/spdm_lite/README.md

 vendor-defined command sent within an established secure session.

 This implementation currently only supports one active session at a time.

+See `samples/responder_app.c` for some pseudocode illustrating how this can be done.

 ### Mutual authentication